-Alongside Apple, Google, and Facebook, Amazon is known as one of the Big Four tech companies and has, undoubtedly, become a household name.
+Alongside Apple, Google, and Facebook, Amazon is known as one of the Big Four tech companies and has, undoubtedly, become a household name globally.
 With their exponential growth comes an ever-increasing demand for more employees - particularly to ramp up their delivery system.
 Through their own delivery network, Amazon Flex, as well as private couriers, the online retail giant shipped an estimated 3.5 billion packages globally in 2019.

 To help fulfill the staggering shipping needs, Amazon is even encouraging individuals to become their delivery service partners by starting up their own logistic businesses for as little as $10,000.
 With Amazon’s support, these newly established companies are utilized to aid the company with its ever-increasing delivery orders.
 Amazon is definitely fueling the drive for these enterprises by sharing statistics of how a delivery service partner can make up to $300,000 per year if they have access to about 40 vehicles to transport packages.
 But what is the price of success in this high-pressure world of deliveries?
-What will the strain on employees be to reach the mark?
+What will be the strain on employees to reach the KPIs of the company?

 1. More Than an Asset

-Because Jeff Bezos' commitment to what he calls, "True Customer Obsession," the focus is always on the customer at all costs.
-While his slogan sounds like a great intro to a commercial, he is truly dedicated to the customer, leaving little room for focus on the employees.
+Because of Jeff Bezos' commitment to what he calls, "True Customer Obsession," the focus has always been on the customer at all costs.
+While his slogan merely sounds like a great introduction to a commercial, he is, in fact, truly dedicated to the customers, leaving little room for focus on the employees.
 Couple that with data from different surveys, it becomes obvious that Amazon does indeed put their customer first, and way above its employees.
-Contrast this business mission with that of Southwest Airlines, "Above all, Employees will be provided the same concern, respect, and caring attitude within the organization that they are expected to share externally with every Southwest Customer." - it comes with no surprise that Amazon’s employees feel mistreated or even inconsequential to their company.
+Contrast this business mission with that of Southwest Airlines, "Employees will be provided the same concern, respect, and caring attitude within the organization that they are expected to share externally with every Southwest Customer." - it comes with no surprise that Amazon’s employees feel mistreated or even inconsequential to their company.

 2. Qualify, Orient, and Train

 In one package delivery driver's review, he said that he was given a route and told what packages to load based on the app on his phone.
-Then, "Drive like crazy to make all the deliveries on time."
-There is no training in customer service on how to handle a complaint or question.
-"On the whole, people are pleased to see you so the customer satisfaction rubs off on you a little.
-But there is no time for chatting though so the interaction with customers is minimal."
+After which, he had to "drive like crazy to make all the deliveries on time."
+There is no specific training in customer service on how to handle a complaint or question posed to them by a customer.
+As such, drivers for Flex and other Amazon services are simply winging it, trying to figure out how to stay ahead of the workload by themselves.

 3. Listen to Feedback

 Business owners and leaders can learn a thing or two from the pages of Amazon's growth pains.
 The first is to remember that stating that employees are the company's greatest asset needs to be followed up with discernible action at the floor-level.
 Employees want to be treated with respect and dignity, and know that they are valued.